-- · Quality system egulations, which require manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - · Labeling regulations and FDA prohibitions against the promotion of products for un-cleared, unapproved or "off-label" uses; - · Medical device reporting regulations, which require that manufacturers report to the FDA if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; and - · Post-market surveillance regulations, which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device.
+- Quality system egulations, which require manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - Labeling regulations and FDA prohibitions against the promotion of products for un-cleared, unapproved or "off-label" uses: - Medical device reporting regulations, which require that manufacturers report to the FDA if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; and - Post-market surveillance regulations, which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device.

 The FDA has broad post-market and regulatory enforcement powers.
 We are subject to unannounced inspections by the FDA and the Food and Drug Branch of the California Department of Health Services, or CDHS, to determine our compliance with the QSR and other regulations, and these inspections may include the manufacturing facilities of our subcontractors.
 In the past, our prior facility has been inspected, and observations were noted.
 There were no findings that involved a material violation of regulatory requirements.
-Our responses to these observations have been accepted by the FDA and the CDHS.
+Our responses to these observations have been accepted by the FDA and CDHS, and we believe that we are in substantial compliance with the QSR.
+Our current manufacturing facility has been inspected by the FDA and the CDHS.
 The FDA and the CDHS noted observations, but there were no findings that involved a material violation of regulatory requirements.
 Our responses to those observations have been accepted by the FDA and CDHS.